JunoBench: A Benchmark Dataset of Crashes in Python Machine Learning Jupyter Notebooks: Methodology

-To construct a balanced benchmark across ML libraries, we began with 174 labeled crash candidates and successfully reproduced and fixed 74 of them.
-Then we continued with the additionally sampled 500 unlabeled ones.
-We first applied our previously introduced heuristic tool to automatically infer the \emph{library cause} of each crash, based on which we prioritized our reproduction and fix efforts.
-To avoid overrepresentation of any single library, we monitored the distribution as we processed.
-Once a library became sufficiently represented, we halted further reproduction efforts for crashes associated with that library and focused on others.
-From this unlabeled set, we evaluated 93 additional crashes and successfully reproduced and fixed 37.
-Unreproducible crashes were primarily due to missing or inaccessible datasets.
+We aim to construct a balanced benchmark across ML libraries with inclusion of notebook-specific issues.
+For the 174 previously labeled candidates, we successfully reproduce and fix 74 crashes.
+We then continue with the 500 unlabeled candidates, prioritizing reproduction based on the automatically inferred \emph{library cause}.
+To maintain a balanced coverage of ML libraries, we monitor library distribution throughout the process and halt reproduction once sufficient coverage is achieved.
+From the unlabeled set, 93 crashes are manually examined, and 37 are successfully reproduced and fixed, while others are excluded primarily due to missing or inaccessible datasets.

-In total, we curated 111 reproducible crashes and their verifiable fixes, covering both notebook-specific out-of-order execution issues, and balance the set of diverse ML libraries.
+In total, JunoBench includes 111 reproducible crashes with verified fixes, emerging from the multi-stage benchmark inclusion pipeline described above.
+It covers both notebook-specific execution issues and a balanced set of crashes across common ML libraries (\autoref{fig: lib}).

-\paragraph*{Crash categorization} For each included crash, we ensured consistent and accurate labeling to facilitate future downstream analysis and debugging tool development.
-For the 74 labeled crashes, we double-checked the labels, especially the \emph{root causes} based on our manually verified fixes.
-We identified 7 cases with incorrect root cause labels.
-For example, one broadcast crash was originally labeled as data confusion, but it actually stemmed from an incorrect value being passed to the \texttt{lag} argument in the \texttt{plot\_acf} API of the Statsmodels library, indicating the true root cause was API misuse.
-All mislabeled cases can be found in our GitHub repository~\cite{wang2025code}.

-For the 37 unlabeled crashes, we manually labeled them following the approach in our empirical study~\cite{wang2025machinelearningnotebookscrash}.
-Each crash was annotated with four labels: 1) \emph{crash type} (\eg~tensor shape mismatch, unsupported broadcast), 2) \emph{root cause} (\eg~API misuse, data confusion), 3) \emph{ML pipeline stage} (where in the general ML pipeline the crash occurs; see~\autoref{fig: mlpp}), and 4) \emph{library cause} which was automatically inferred by our heuristic tool and manually validated in this step.
-Similar to our previous study, we applied grounded theory methods~\cite{seaman1999quality}, using first-cycle coding (labeling by one annotator) and second-cycle coding (review by another)~\cite{saldana2015coding}.
-Disagreements were resolved through discussion.
-In total, we changed 2 labels for \emph{ML pipeline stage} and 3 for \emph{root cause} after reviewing.
-We reached full agreement on \emph{crash type} and \emph{library cause}.